-Effective long-term forest conservation requires local leadership, ownership, and responsibility over project activities.
+Effective long-term forest conservation effective in the long term requires local leadership, ownership, and responsibility over project activities.
 In the first year of our ASASE project, we helped to establish 25 Community Resource Management Committees (CRMCs) in forest-fringe communities.
 CRMCs are made up of ten democratically elected individuals, often including respected local figures.
 After establishment, these groups lead conservation and reforestation efforts.